RiaLal/finances-database/README.md

 ## SQL Analysis and Database Views Creation

 Once I had set up the spend_save database, my next goal was to generate queries that could provide me with insights into my spending and saving patterns.
 I wanted to examine monthly expenses, categorical spending amounts, and observe fluctuations in my account balances/spending.
 Since I wanted to access this information frequently, I decided to create database views for convenient and quick access.
-To see the SQL code of how these views were created and sample outputs, see the [Database Views Overview](database_views/views_overview.ipynb).

 ## Power BI Dashboard
 In addition to the database views, I wanted a visual representation of my spending habits.
 I chose to create a Power BI dashboard for this purpose.
 I imported all the tables from the spend_save database, along with one view created in the previous step.
-To view the data model for the dashboard, see the [Dashboard Data Model](dashboard/dashboard_model.md).
 The annotated picture below provides an overview of the dashboard with descriptions for each visual:

 ![dashboard_picture_annotated](dashboard/dashboard_picture_annotated.png)
 Please note that the data displayed in this dashboard has been afalsified.
 However, the proportions spent in each category remain fairly accurate.